Pinterest

 If you end up with leftover rice, put it in a casserole dish, add a can of condensed mushroom soup, and about ½ can of milk.
 Add some vegetables if you have any.
 Stir.
 Sprinkle cheese on top.
 Cover and refrigerate.

-Tomorrow, looking for some quick recipes for supper?
-Just take from fridge, bake it uncovered at 350°F for about ½ hour or until hot.
+Tomorrow, just take from the fridge, bake it uncovered at 350°F for about ½ hour or until hot.
 Another easy fast dinner recipe and different than today's.

 Ready to make some German rice dinner?